ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 In case of forced eviction, the KDC may explicitly inform the leaving node.
-To this end, the KDC can send a request targeting the URI path possibly provided upon joining the group, as specified in the 'control_path' parameter of the Joining Request (see {{gid-post}}).
+To this end, the KDC can send a POST request with empty payload, targeting the URI path possibly provided upon joining the group, as specified in the 'control_path' parameter of the Joining Request (see {{gid-post}}).

 # ACE Groupcomm Parameters {#params}